TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 sc-default   kubernetes.io/cinder   8s
 ```

 Write PV manifest to be attached to block storage.
 Enter storage class name for **spec.storageClassName**.
-To enable TOAST Block Storage, **spec.accessModes** must be configured with 'ReadWriteOnce'.
+To enable NHN Cloud Block Storage, **spec.accessModes** must be configured with 'ReadWriteOnce'.
 Choose 'Delete' or 'Retain' for **spec.presistentVolumeReclaimPolicy**.

 ```yaml
 # pv-static.yaml